urban-tep/DDF-SDD/source/groups/group___tep_application.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *This section shall further describe how the component uses the OWS Context model to represent the dataset collections, the services, maps, features layers...*

-.. req:: TS-DES-110
-	:show:

-	Data flow along with services are built into the Thematic Application inside this component.

 It depends on other components as